-- Model Turtle (position, direction, size) by a Matrix C - We use OpenGL by loading C into MODELVIEW matrix. - Assume Turtle initially at origin (0,0) and facing UP.
-This initial position is captured in C by the identity matrix - Now we wish to find the transformation that moves Turtle to (50,100) and facing an angle $\frac{2\pi}{3}$ . - This is obtained by the sequence of Modelling transformations T(50,100) R( $\frac{\pi}{6}$ ) applied to C. Remember, the transformations need to be applied in the correct right2left order.
+- Model Turtle (position, direction, size) by a Matrix C - We use OpenGL by loading C into MODELVIEW matrix. - Assume Turtle initially at origin (0,0) and facing UP :(0,1).
+This initial position is captured in C by the identity matrix - Now we wish to find the model transformation that moves Turtle to (50,100) and facing an angle $\frac{5\pi}{6}$ measured ccw from the x-axis. - One easy way is by the sequence of Modelling transformations T(50,100) R( $\frac{\pi}{3}$ ) applied to C. Remember, the transformations need to be applied in the correct right2left order. - Next if we wish to move the turtle foward by 10 units in the direction its facing, we mutiply the sequence of transformations by another translation T(8.66,5). - Note carefully, how we derived these transformations !

-Using Recursion
+Using Program Stack for Recursion

-Use Recursion to replace PushMatrix (), PopMatrix() pairs with save and restore of the current matrix in the resolution of recursive calls by the Program Stack.
+• Use Recursion to replace PushMatrix (), PopMatrix() pairs with save and restore of the current matrix in the resolution of recursive calls by the Program Stack.
+For example replace

 PushMatrix()